Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/legacy_address_prefix/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example of Virtual Network peering with pre-existing virtual networks
+# Example of using teh singular address prefix on a subnet

-This code sample shows how to create and manage peerings for pre-existing virtual networks.
+Some Azure resource types don't support the addressPrefix array, so we need to support the singular option too.

 ```hcl
 terraform {